mmissey/ts-base/README.md

 ## About the Architecture

 The main goal of architecting a React application in this fashion is for long term maintainability.
-I've been biten too many times by trying to over-optimize, over-minify, and stuff too much code into a growing frontend app.
+I've been bitten too many times by trying to over-optimize, over-minify, and stuff too much code into a growing frontend app.
 The result can be a sprawling and tangled mess.

-By using the idea of seperation of concerns, we can make sure that everything building block has its place.
+By using the idea of separation of concerns, we can make sure that everything building block has its place.
 At first that just _sounded_ like a good idea, but with 3 years of this architecture in production, it's become a reality.
-When a bug appears, it's usually pretty clear what area of the state flow that bug must have come from, and therefore it's easier to find and fix.
+When a bug appears, it's usually pretty clear where that bug must have come from, and therefore it's easier to find and fix.

 ## The Libraries